 Step One: Requesting Recognition

-To begin the official recognition process, the student group must submit the following materials in TechSync in order to be invited to a Student Organization Council (SOC) meeting.
+To begin the official recognition process, the interest group must submit the following materials in TechSync in order to be invited to a Student Organization Council (SOC) meeting.
 The recognition application requires the following documents:

 - A copy of the club or organization's letter of intent to organize listing the officer names, titles and physical signatures.